 Current GRE Board policy states that your scores are reportable for 5 years.
 Your scores are retained for the 5 years following the year in which you tested.

-The UCSB Office of International Students & Scholars provides useful Information about the cost of attending UCSB, getting Visas, housing, financing your education in the US, etc. Please also note that International Students are required to take the TOEFL or IELTS test when applying to Graduate School as UCSB
+The UCSB Office of International Students & Scholars provides useful Information about the cost of attending UCSB, getting Visas, housing, financing your education in the US, etc. Please also note that International Students are required to take the TOEFL or IELTS test when applying to Graduate School at UCSB.

-Generally, admission decisions will be made beginning in early February and can last until July.
-The majority of applications decisions will be made by the end of April.
-However, this depends on when you applied and to which department/program you applied to.
+Generally, admission decisions will be made beginning in early February and can last until the end of April.
 Applications are sent for admission consideration only when they are complete.
 It is to your benefit to complete your application as soon as possible.

 No. Graduate Division does not allow deferments.
 If you are admitted but are unable to attend your admission quarter, you must reapply for admission.
 Readmission is not guaranteed.